nits2010/DataStructureAlgo/DSA_Pattern/Pattern 15_0-1 Knapsack (Dynamic Programming).md

 This problem follows the <b>[0/1 Knapsack pattern](#pattern-1-01-knapsack)</b> and can be converted into a <b>[Subset Sum](#🔎-subset-sum-medium)</b> problem.

 Let’s assume `str1` and `str2` are the two desired subsets.
-A basic <b>brute-force</b> solution could be to try adding each element either in `str1` or `str2` in order to find the combination that gives the minimum sum difference between the two sets.
+A basic <b>brute-force</b> solutionMimicPQ could be to try adding each element either in `str1` or `str2` in order to find the combination that gives the minimum sum difference between the two sets.

 So our <b>brute-force</b> algorithm will look like: